-Carnival in Rio has a special event in which no other city has, the Sambadrome.
+Carnival in Rio has a special event that no other city has, the Sambadrome.
 This stadium was built specifically for the Samba parades.
-The stadium is long and skinny to suit the parading samba schools who compete during this time of year.
+The stadium is long and skinny to suit the parading samba schools that compete during this time of year.

-Many tourists skip attending one of the Sambadrome parades due to expense and lack of knowledge on what the event entails.
-My advice: you must attend the Sambadrome at least once, it is a spectacle in which you cannot even begin to imagine until you have been.
+Many tourists skip attending one of the Sambadrome parades due to expense and lack of knowledge of what the event entails.
+My advice is that you must attend the Sambadrome at least once, it is a spectacle which you cannot even begin to imagine until you have been.
 Truly incredible.
 However, this ticketed event can get pricey if not planned correctly.

 Buy Tickets in Advance